 Penalties for Possession of a Firearm With Drugs

-Those convicted of this crime will face between two and four years in prison, a fine of up to $10,000 and a lifetime ban on firearm ownership and possession.
+Those convicted of possessing a gun at the same time as a controlled substance will face between two and four years in prison, a fine of up to $10,000 and a lifetime ban on firearm ownership and possession.
 Those convicted of this crime cannot qualify for alternative sentencing through California’s drug diversion program, but they may be able to obtain felony probation depending on the specifics of the case.